Submitting Your Research

 Initial submissions will be triaged by an editorial team for suitability.
 Those that pass triage will then be sent for in-depth peer review (Stage 1).
 Following review, the article will be either rejected or accepted in principle for publication.
 Following in principle acceptance (IPA), the authors will proceed to conduct the study, adhering exactly to the peer-reviewed procedures.
 When the study is complete the authors will submit their finalised manuscript for re-review (Stage 2) and will upload their raw data, digital study materials, and laboratory log to a publicly accessible file-sharing service.
 Pending quality checks and a sensible interpretation of the findings, the manuscript will be published regardless of the results.

 Initial manuscript submission and review Stage 1 submissions should include the manuscript (details below) and a brief cover letter.
 Please note that the editorial board will not agree to send manuscripts for in-depth review until all steps of a Stage 1 submission are completed.
 The Stage 1 cover letter should be addressed to the managing editors and include: A brief scientific case for consideration.
-Authors should explain how the submission fits within the Aims and Scope of Registered Reports in Kinesiology.
+Authors should explain how the submission fits within the Aims and Scope of Reports in Sport and Exercise.
 Authors are encouraged to refer to the likely replication value of the research.
 Replication studies and novel studies are equally welcome.
 A statement indicating the preferred section for review:

 -Coaching and Sports Pedagogy

 -Exercise and Sport Psychology

 -Physical Activity, Health, and Disease